hernancerm/git-timeline/README.md

   [documentation of git-log](https://git-scm.com/docs/git-log#Documentation/git-log.txt---dateformat).
 - Pager command: Use the env var `GIT_PAGER`, `core.pager` from gitconfig or env var `PAGER`.

+## Build from source

+The project is written in Java 21.

+The steps below should work for macOS (arm64 and x86) and Linux (arm64 and x86).

+### Native binary

+GraalVM Native Image is used to compile Java to a native binary.

+1. Download the Java 21 JDK provided by GraalVM.

+    Either do it manually through the website: https://www.graalvm.org/downloads/

+    Or use SDKMAN! (https://sdkman.io/): `sdk install java 21.0.8-graal`

+2. Set the env vars `JAVA_HOME` and `GRAALVM_HOME` (same value as JAVA_HOME).

+3. On a clone of this repo run `make bin`.

+The binary is created at `./target/git-timeline`.

+### Uber JAR (JAR with dependencies)

+1. Download a Java 21 JDK.

+2. Set the env var `JAVA_HOME`.

+3. On a clone of this repo run `make uber`.

+The uber JAR is created at `./target/git-timeline.jar`.

 ## Versioning

+Timeline does not follow semantic versioning.

 - `x.y`.
 Here is what an increment on each part means:
   - `x`: At least one breaking change is included in the release.